tolgaatam/kattis-solutions/1d-frogger-hard/README.md

 I decided to implement this in Kotlin as a challenge.
-I don't think that Java and Kotlin are best-suited for this kind of problems, and runtime statistics at Kattis proves so.
+I don't think that Java and Kotlin are best-suited for this kind of problem, and runtime statistics at Kattis proves so.

-So far, I have attempted 3 different methods without success.
+`naive.kt` and `reverse.kt` is too slow to pass the tests. `graphlike.kt` passed the challenge with 1.16 seconds.
+Further optimizations might be possible.